GerhardvanZyl/beer-deleviry-temperature/README.md

 Server side I have made plenty use of mock providers, which can be easily identified by their names.

+I have also created a pull request to merge a change in that uses a generator function for the provider.
+This provides a negligible performance benefit and was mostly done to try an alternative approach:

 #### Gaps and outstanding functionality that would be presented in an actual production quality application
 - There are of course plenty of mocks, which would be replaced with actual providers.
 - Negative flows.
 I have logged errors where I thing appropriate, but the unit tests for negative flows are lacking, as well as displaying errors to the user.
 I make use of Express' error handling.